 Is your business running customer review campaigns?
 If not, you should be.

 Your customers are your biggest fans and your biggest opportunity to make significant improvements to your business.
-Listening to their feedback can help you improve your local search result rankings and even attract new customers.
+Listening to their feedback can help you improve your rankings and even attract new customers through social proof.

-Running a customer feedback campaign is not easy, however, as many review platforms don’t allow you to directly solicit customer reviews on their platforms.
-Instead, you have to be intentional with how you ask for feedback and promote your profiles on review sites.
+However, running a customer feedback campaign can present some challenges.
+Many review platforms don’t allow you to directly solicit customer reviews on their platforms.
+Instead, you should be intentional with how you ask for feedback and promote your profiles on review sites.

 Getting Reviews is Easy, But Getting Positive Reviews is Hard